 So, here lies the problem.
-As it is right now, body positivity is beneficial for our emotional health, but not necessarily our physical health.
+As it is right now, body positivity is beneficial for our emotional health, but not necessarily for our physical health.
 Just because you’re overweight doesn’t mean you will automatically develop diabetes.
 There’s a spectrum.

 Everyone needs physical activity at every size.
 You don’t have to push yourself three days a week at boot camp.
 Unless you want to, then by all means—do it.
 If Pilates is your jam, then go for it!

-Being body positive also means not feeling guilty for having a cupcake or dark chocolate bar the day before your period.
+Being body positive also means not feeling guilty for having a cupcake or a dark chocolate bar the day before your period.
 But you probably shouldn’t have one or both of those things every single day.

 Being body positive should also embrace treating our bodies positively.

-It is not as if the body positivity movement is negative.
+It's not as if the body positivity movement is negative.
 But it’s missing a major component, which is focusing on staying healthy and well nourished.
 Being body positive should also embrace treating our bodies positively.
 It should not (necessarily) mean trying to lose weight.

 But we can’t change the fact that when we allow ourselves to become obese, it can have dire consequences.
-After all, if you love your body and yourself — don’t you want to be as healthy as you can be?
+After all, if you love your body and yourself, don’t you want to be as healthy as you can be?